root-project/root/docbook/users-guide/Graphics.md

 sophisticated lighting, materials and rendering styles for 3D scenes.
-Many users will be able to take advantage of hardware acceleration of the underlying OpenGL commands by their computer's video card, resulting is considerable performance gains – up to interactive manipulation of 1000’s of complex shapes in real-time.
+Many users will be able to take advantage of hardware acceleration of the underlying OpenGL commands by their computer's video card, resulting is considerable performance gains - up to interactive manipulation of 1000's of complex shapes in real-time.

 The GL Viewer is supported on all official ROOT platforms (assuming you have suitable <OpenGL®> libraries), and is the main 3D viewer, which development effort is concentrated upon.
-As OpenGL® is a trademark we refer to our viewer built on this technology as the ‘GL Viewer’.
+As OpenGL® is a trademark we refer to our viewer built on this technology as the ‘GL Viewer'.
 The code for it can be found under `$ROOTSYS/gl`.

 ![The GL 3D Viewer](pictures/020000DA.jpg)